4.3 Regaining Control of Financial Assets Sold

 - In return for selling the loans, B

 - A beneficial interest that entitles B to 10 percent of the cash flows related to the transferred loans.
 This beneficial interest represents a residual interest in the cash flows of the unconsolidated securitization entity; thus, B absorbs the first $10 million of credit losses on the financial assets sold.
 The fair value of the beneficial interest as of the transfer date is $8 million.
 There is a $2 million difference between the fair value of the beneficial interest and its stated amount because there are $2 million of estimated losses on the loan receivables acquired by the securitization entity.
 Entity B classifies this beneficial interest as an available-for-sale debt security.
-Entity B will recognize an allowance for credit losses on this investment because it has adopted ASU 2016-13.
+Entity B will recognize an allowance for credit losses on this investment.

 - The right to service the transferred loans, which have a fair value of $3 million as of the date of sale.
 Entity B elects to account for the servicing asset at fair value.